Buttermilk Mashed Potatoes

 - When making mashed potatoes, it is important to mash the potatoes as soon as you take them off the fire and drain them.
 This ensures that you get the potatoes as creamy as possible.
 When you let them cool down, they become harder to mash and they get undesirably lumpy.

-- Remove the buttermilk from the fridge ahead of time and bring to room temperature before adding to the potatoes.
+- Remove the buttermilk from the fridge ahead of time and bring it to room temperature before adding it to the potatoes.
 This ensures that the buttermilk is not too cold which makes the temperature of the potatoes change quickly.

 - Mash the potatoes first with a potato masher to break them down then whip the potatoes using an electric hand mixer to get them, fluffy.